dockerland/dex/docs/v1-runtime.md

 The dex runtime is responsible for consistently executing application containers by passing flags `docker run`.

+It provides conveniences for tool authors, for instance, a label that will automatically add the executing UID and GID to a container's /etc/passwd or host => container X11 binds.

+Installed images are simply a copy of the runtime script that invokes the docker container, passing along the necessary arguments to match desired behavior.

 As an example, the runtime passes the `--user $CURRENT_UID:$CURRENT_GID` flag so that dex application containers always execute under the _current user and group_.
 This ensures after-effects (e.g. a git checkout to a bind mount) are owned by the executing user, as you would expect if `git` was system installed.
-See [default behavior](#default-behavior) for more on runtime defaults.
+See [default behavior](#default-flags) for more on runtime defaults.

 * Image labels override or augment default runtime behavior, and are defined by _tool authors_ in Dockerfiles.
 E.g. the `org.dockerland.dex.window` label toggles X11 support for a GUI application.
 * In addition to labels, environmental variables impacting behavior may be passed by _tool users_ at runtime.
 For instance `DEX_DOCKER_ENTRYPOINT=bash dex run sed` will drop into the bash shell of the `extra/sed` application container instead of running sed.